huntdatacenter/docs/docs/coordination/faq.md

 ::: tip

 This page is intended for data space coordinators.
-Head over to our [Lab FAQ](/faq/) for questions related to scientific activities and practical issues inside a lab.
+Head over to our [Lab FAQ](/faq/) for questions related to scientific activities inside labs.

 :::